 The Active Aqua Air Pump comes in one universal size of 7″ length x 5.5″ width x 11″ height.
-Even though it only has one size, it comes in several outlets options for your convenience, making it easier for you to choose an appropriate size aquarium air pump for your tank.
-With an 8 outlet size option, 25 liters (6.6 gallons) of water is cycled per minute and about 400 gallons per hour.
+Even though it only has one size, it comes in several outlet options for your convenience, making it easier for you to choose an appropriate size aquarium air pump for your tank.
+With an eight-outlet size option, 25 liters (6.6 gallons) of water is cycled per minute and about 400 gallons per hour.

 The air pump consumes little power.
-With many other electric-fueled accessories in your tank, an energy efficient air pump can save you much on the electric bill at the end of the month.
+With many other electric-fueled accessories in your tank, an energy efficient air pump can save you money on the electric bill at the end of the month.

-The pump itself is powerful and strong enough to efficiently moves much air around the tank in a short period of time.
-With a pressure control knob on top, you can control how much air and how strong the air should be pumped in your tank to choose an appropriate level for your tank size.
+The pump itself is powerful and strong enough to efficiently move a large quantity of air around the tank in a short period of time.
+With a pressure control knob on top, you can control how much air and how strongly the air should be pumped into your tank, choosing an appropriate level for your tank size.

 There are a few small problems with this air pump.
 It is not waterproof even though it is also not too weather sensitive.
-So if you plan to use the air pump outdoor, remember to cover the pump from elements.
-The pump does not come with any included tubings.
-So if you don’t have already have some, you will have to other a few tubes separately.
+So if you plan to use the air pump outdoors, remember to cover the pump to protect it from the elements.
+The pump does not come with any tubing included, so if you don’t have already have some, you will have to order a few tubes separately.

 - Powerful, strong